hphilpotts/Forage-Project-3-General-Assembly-SEI-66/readme.md

 Team formed: Helene (Team Lead), Ivan and I. We decided on a 'Pinterest-type' app for our project.

 We have set up a [Trello board](https://trello.com/b/UhwpeKBK/project-3-django-sql) to manage workflow, established a main Repo and forked successfully to Team Members.
 This has been something of a learning curve - having been Team Lead on the previous group project I have had to get used to the extra steps required when forking!

+Helene was to complete basic Django app setup, after which we divided ownership based upon models and their associated CRUD operations, templates, views and URLs.
+Helene was to work on Boards, Ivan on Images and I would take responsibility for Users/Profiles.

+UI/UX had no specific owner - this was instead shared with each member ‘chipping in’, typically through taking cues from styling already implemented.
+For example: I implemented Materialize CSS, with my form styling rolled out across the app, Helene added ‘masonry’ image layouts and Ivan created the header and logos for the site.

 ![Wireframe](readme/wireframe.png)
 _Early wireframe_